-If you want to improve your health, what better place to start than at the beginning…your genes.
+If you want to improve your health, we shouldn’t neglect your blueprint—your genes.
 I personally have a love/hate relationship with them.
 Love to test, hate to analyze.
 I don’t understand how the traditional medical model breaks your body down into these neat little compartments; cardiovascular, immune, endocrine, etc.

 We all learned that our genes don’t change…thanks mom/dad (especially mom, turns out we get most influence from her).
 But now it has been determined that for the majority, we can change their expression based on how we live: our food, our lifestyle, and our interaction with the environment.

 What is a SNP?

 Imagine each gene as a piece of twisted wire comprised of individual strands.
-If a strand is broken, it may weaken the gene.
+If a strand is broken, it may weaken the wire, or in this case the gene.
 This is called a genetic SNP (single nucleotide polymorphism).
 The gene may continue to do its job, but may not work so well.
 Unfortunately, we need good genes for good health.

 How do SNPs change our genes?